 Image-Based Caption Generation

-Given an image in GIF format, generate a free-form humorous caption (max 20 words) that enhances its comedic effect.
+Given an image in GIF format, generate a humorous caption (max 20 words) that enhances its comedic effect, in two variants:

 Data and Resources